writethedocs/www/docs/conf/au/2017/news/event-recap-feedback.rst

 A few suggestions, in no particular order:

-a.
-Schedule the doc sprint after the presentations.
+* Schedule the doc sprint after the presentations.
-b.
-Include more presentations if possible.
+* Include more presentations if possible.
-c.
-Increase the duration of the doc sprint so that the attendees can get more time to familiarise themselves with the project/product.
+* Increase the duration of the doc sprint so that the attendees can get more time to familiarise themselves with the project/product.
-d.
-Pitch the documentation sprint projects in advance (before the actual documentation sprint) to allow attendees to prepare
+* Pitch the documentation sprint projects in advance (before the actual documentation sprint) to allow attendees to prepare
-e.
-Organise the social event closer to the conference venue.
+* Organise the social event closer to the conference venue.

 We appreciate all your feedback, and strive to take this on board and evolve our events to make everyone’s experience a happier one.